 St. Simons Island

 Located off the coast of Georgia, St. Simons Island is a barrier island that is quaint, cozy, and everything a tropical vacation needs to be.
-From the small town vibe to the beautiful nature parks, St. Simons Island is a wonderful place to visit no matter the time of year.
+From the small-town vibe to the beautiful nature parks, St. Simons Island is a wonderful place to visit no matter the time of year.
 Explore the rich history of this city as it takes you back to the early 1900’s to learn what life was like back then.
 The weather stays between 65-70 even in the winter and reaches around 90-100 in the summer.
-Bring your family, or travel solo, this island getaway is a must experience.
+Bring your family, or travel solo, this island getaway is a must-experience.

 Anna Maria Island

-Known for their gorgeous beaches, incredible restaurants, and spectacular shops, this island is perfect for a day of sitting back and relaxing.
+Known for its gorgeous and romantic beaches, incredible restaurants, and spectacular shops, this island is perfect for a day of sitting back and relaxing.
 This barrier island is located in the Gulf of Mexico only 20 minutes away from Bradenton.
 You can take a short trip to Tampa or stay on the island and experience everything it has to offer.
 The island is known as being one of the best kept

-secrets among Floridians, as it offers beautiful sugar white sand beaches, Emerald green and blue gulf waters,, and much more.
+secrets among Floridians, as it offers beautiful sugar-white sand beaches, Emerald green and blue gulf waters, and much more.